AlaMurkan-FIFA-Boyz-2017-Dremz2Lyf/Game-Manager-V2/docs/server_api.md

       - `id`: id corresponding to the requested tournament.
   - `post`:
     @body <Object>
-      - `added`: should be an <Object> of players participating in the tournament with their ids as the keys.
+      - `added`: should be an {Array} of players participating in the tournament with their ids as the keys.
       - `rounds`: should be a <Number> representing the number of round to be applied to the tournament.
 How many times every player will play every other player.
 Defaults to `1` if not provided.
       - `name`: A <String> for the tournament name